matthewmueller/rfcs/text/0000-migrations.md

 ## When opted-in to the migrations system, should it be possible to skip `prisma migrate generate` with `prisma migrate` even if there are new changes?

-## How do migrations in Go look like?
+## How do migrations look like in Go?

 ## How could migrations integrate with CI/CD and the Cloud?